Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments

 In particular, in all the cases of $n=100$, 1000, and 10000, the index of E-optimality obtained by the NMG method is significantly superior to that obtained by the EGG method in the case of $p > r$, while it is nearly the same in the case of $p\leq r$, as shown in Fig.~\ref{fig:NMG-GG_eigenvalue}.
-The increasing trend of the E-optimality index obtained by the NMG method is similar to that obtained by the AGG method when $p > r$.
-Moreover, the AG method is the most suitable for the maximization of the E-optimality index among the pure-greedy methods when $p$ exceeds $r$, as shown in Fig.~\ref{fig:NMG-PG_eigenvalue}.
+The increasing trend of the index of E-optimality obtained by the NMG method is similar to that obtained by the AGG method when $p > r$.
+Moreover, the AG method is the most suitable for the maximization of the index of E-optimality among the pure greedy methods when $p$ exceeds $r$, as shown in Fig.~\ref{fig:NMG-PG_eigenvalue}.
 This has been reported to be due to the lack of submodularity in the E-optimality-based objective function\cite{nakai2021effect}.
 Thus, the high performance of the NMG method in terms of E-optimality is mainly due to considering the E-optimality-based objective function until $p \simeq r$, and considering the A-optimality-based objective function when $p > r$.
 The results agree with the theoretical consideration of the performance improvement due to the relationship between the objective functions based on A- and E-optimality in Section~\ref{sec:theory}.